duneroadrunner/SaferCPlusPlus/README.md

 ### Norad pointers

 "Norad" pointers, like [registered pointers](#registered-pointers), behave similar to native pointers.
 But where registered pointers are automatically set to `nullptr` when their target is destroyed, the destruction of an object while a "norad" pointer is still targeting it results in program termination.
-This drastic consequence allows norad pointers' run-time safety mechanism to be very lightweight (compared to that of registered pointers).
+This drastic consequence allows norad pointers' run-time safety mechanism to be even more lightweight than registered pointers.
+And unlike registered pointers, you can obtain a [scope pointer](#scope-pointers) from any norad pointer (using the [`make_xscope_strong_pointer_store()`](#make_xscope_strong_pointer_store) function).

 ### TNoradPointer